rzikm/master-thesis/README.md

 ## Quickstart

-To build the source code, run first the `setup.sh` or `setup.ps1` scripts (TODO: provide ps1 script).
-These will:
+To setup development environment, run first the `setup.sh` or `setup.ps1` scripts.
+Note that on windows, you need to run the script from developer powershell prompt, so that `nmake` used to compile OpenSSL is in path.
+The scripts will:
-- Build the custom openssl branch with QUIC support, leaving the binaries in artifacts/openssl, they will be copied from here during library build.
+- Build the custom openssl branch with QUIC support, leaving the binaries in artifacts/openssl, they will be copied from here during the library build.
-- Restore nuget packages inside the dotnet runtime repository.
+- Restore nuget packages inside the dotnet runtime repository, these are needed to run unit tests properly

 After that, you should be able to build and run the managed QUIC library using `src/System.Net.Quic/System.Net.Quic.sln` solution.

+TODO: For technical reasons, only x86 platform is supported on windows.

 ## Note on repository organisation